AveryJohnsonJJ/DTT/README.md

 # Dual Temporal Transformers for Fine-Grained Dangerous Action Recognition

-DTT is a toolbox focusing on action recognition based on **SK**e**L**eton data with **PY**Torch.
-Various algorithms will be supported for skeleton-based action recognition.
-We build this project based on the OpenSource Project [MMAction2](https://github.com/open-mmlab/mmaction2).
+DTT is a toolbox focusing on dangerous action recognition based on SKeLeton data with PYTorch.
+We build this project based on the OpenSource Project [MMAction2](https://github.com/open-mmlab/mmaction2) and [PYSKL](https://github.com/kennymckormick/pyskl.git).

 ## Installation
 ```shell